inrialearninglab/ai4t/docs/O1-Mooc/module-2-what-is-meant-by-ai/2-1-how-to-define-ai/2-1-1v-who-is-afraid-of-ai.en.md

 ---
 title: Who Is Afraid of AI?
-description: Introduction of video 1 IAI
+description: Introduction of video Who is afraid of AI?
 ---

 This video deals with artificial intelligence and its implications in our lives in a humorous tone.
 Its approach is general and it can be used in classroom for a first presentation of the AI.